ZhenyingZhu/StudyNotes/SystemDesign.md

 Secondary index: **[KEY]**

 - they are important for join operation performance
 - index keys are not necessary uniq.
+The secondary index can be stored as key-value pairs:
-  - Either make the values contain the list of matching entry ids
+  - Either make the values contain the list of all the matching entry ids
   - Or make each entry uniq by appending row ids to the key

 Value store with the index: